ThomasCode92/docker-k8s-practical-guide/k8s-introduction/README.md

 Kubernetes is an open-source system (and de-facto standard) for orchestrating container deployments.
 It offers features like automatic deployment, scaling & load balancing, management,...

 ![why k8s](./docs/why-k8s.excalidraw.png)

+**What Kubernetes IS and IS NOT**<br />

+- It’s not a cloud service provider - _It’s an open source project_
+- It’s not a service by, or restricted to, a cloud service provider - _It can be used with any provider_
+- It’s not just a software you run on some machine - _It’s a collection of concepts and tools_
+- It’s not an alternative to Docker - _It works with (Docker) containers_
+- It’s not a paid service - _It’s a free open-source project_

+_Kubernetes is like Docker-Compose for multiple machine._